PanarinI/PISA_insights/README.txt

-Here you can find my analytical projects related to Education
+Here you can find some analytical projects related to Education:
+Correlation
+Clustering
+Contrast of means